o3de/o3de.org/content/docs/userguide/get-input-color-node.md

+description: ' Use the Get Input Color node in the &ALYlong; &script-canvas; editor to return the procedural material input parameter as a color. '
+slug: get-input-color-node
+title: Get Input Color
+---
 # Get Input Color<a name="get-input-color-node"></a>

 Returns the value of an input parameter as a color\.
 The color channels are assumed to be a floating point, including the alpha channel\.
 Use this node with the `Float4` substance data type\.